joezazxc/all-stores-in-thai/README.md

 # Web Application to Get Data API and Show Data in List

-This is a web application that uses API to get data and display it in a list format.
-It also provides a registration feature that allows users to edit the data with token authentication.
+This project is part of NBU-ITS343 class study.
+It is a web application that uses API to get data and display it in a list format.
+It also provides a registration feature that allows users to edit the data with session-based authentication.

 ## Technologies Used